Presentations - Adventures of Mo

 4.)
 Who Invented That?

-Students learn about the inventors of blue jeans, bubble gum, popsicles, and the light bulb.
-What states were these inventors / inventions from?
+IdeaStudents learn about the inventors of blue jeans, bubble gum, popsicles, and the light bulb.
+What states were these inventors from?
 Where are these states located?
-Students are then asked to spend a few minutes quietly thinking about how they want to positively impact or contribute to our world and encouraged to share their ideas aloud if they feel comfortable doing so.
-Maybe they want to cure a disease or rescue our planet.
+Students then spend a few minutes thinking about what they would like to invent or how they would like to positively contribute to our world.
+Maybe they want to cure cancer, clean the air, or end hunger.
+They are encouraged to share their ideas aloud.

 5.)
 Soccer Magic:

-In this guided imagery presentation, students close their eyes and play in a championship soccer match.
-Every time a student scores a goal, that individual is magically transported to a different US city.
+Free Children's BookIn this guided imagery presentation, students play in a championship soccer match.
+Every time a student scores a goal, that child is magically transported to a different US city of his or her choice.
+What’s the city’s name?
 In which state is the city located?
-What does the city look like—is there snow on the ground or is it near an ocean or mountains?
-What’s unique about what they see?
+What does the city look like—is there snow on the ground?
+Is it by an ocean, mountain, or lake?
+What is that state’s capital?
+What’s unique about that city compared to where they live?

 6.)
 American Buffet:

-Don’t tune in on an empty stomach!
+Pizza SliceDon’t tune in on an empty stomach!
 Students are introduced to foods that are popular in different states.
 Yum.
 Think: fried pickles in Arkansas, Chicago’s deep-dish pizza, Florida oranges, and of course, Wisconsin cheese.
 They will learn why these states are known for these foods, and where the states are located on a US map.
 Now can someone take us to New England for a cup of chowdah?

-All aboard!
-With their eyes closed, students pretend to be aboard a riverboat traveling along the Mississippi River during this guided imagery presentation.
+Wave LakeAll aboard!
+Students pretend to be aboard a riverboat traveling along the Mississippi River during this guided imagery presentation.
 What states do they travel through?
+What is special about each state?
 What does the riverboat look like?
+How long is the river?
 What’s that strange object or creature in the river?
 Quick, make sure your limbs are inside the vessel!

-Do you believe in the legend of Bigfoot?
-During this guided imagery presentation, students track Bigfoot through the multiple states by following its gigantic footprints.
+BigfootDo you believe in the legend of Bigfoot?
+During this guided imagery presentation, students search for clues as to his location and track his gigantic footprints through multiple states.
 What are the names of these states?
 Can they find them on a US map?
-Is Bigfoot actually a gentle giant, or truly hairy and scary?
+They finally meet Bigfoot.
+Is he a gentle giant, or truly hairy and scary?
+Does he have a family?
+Students discuss and decide his fate.
+Then they step in his footprints to see how large his feet are compared to their own.

-Students meet four people who changed the course of US history: Meriwether Lewis and William Clark, explorers of the American West; Susan B. Anthony, activist for the women’s suffrage (voting rights) movement; and Neil Armstrong, the first person to walk on the moon.
-With help from a time machine, students meet these historical figures and have the opportunity to interview them and/or ask a curious question.
+FamousStudents meet four people who changed the course of US history: Meriwether Lewis and William Clark, explorers of the American West; Susan B. Anthony, activist for the women’s suffrage (voting rights) movement; and Neil Armstrong, the first person to walk on the moon.
+With help from a time machine, students meet these historical figures and have the opportunity to interview them and/or ask curious questions.
 Patton will culminate the presentation by asking students how they hope to become famous; what would they like to do to become etched in our nation’s history?

-Students explore the Grand Canyon while on a whitewater rafting trip down the Colorado River.
+CanyonStudents explore the Grand Canyon while on a whitewater rafting trip down the Colorado River during this guided imagery presentation.
+What is the Grand Canyon?
+Where is it?
+What does it look like?
+What kind of animals live there?
+Do people live there?
 The canyon walls are a whopping 5,000 feet high.
 At the bottom of one waterfall is a turquoise-colored pool of water.
 Students navigate their way through fast rapids and then stargaze.

-During this presentation, students have the opportunity to recreate the US.
-This involves making a wide variety of decisions revolving around climate, topography, and people.
+Tree-SunDuring this presentation, students create this country’s future, which involves making a wide variety of decisions.
+Does the US still have 50 states?
+How do people travel?
+Do kids go to school?
+If not, how do they learn?
 They will share the features of their country with other students while exploring and explaining how it differs from the US that exists today.